 Authoritative Domain nameservers

 These are nameservers that are responsible for specific domains (i.e pressidium.com).
 They contain their domain records and are called authoritative, not only because they hold the newest and most accurate information about a domain, but also because the domain owner has specified them as such.
+The authoritative nameservers are a key part to understand how DNS works.

 A domain is simply a label that identifies a set of Internet resources (computers, networks, etc).
 It is used by people and organizations to establish their identity on the Internet.

 A domain name registrar is a commercial entity that manages domains.
 They are authorized to perform this function by a top-level domain registry.
 Domains of various top-level types can be purchased by them.
 The domain will be linked with your personal data, thus proving ownership.
+Almost all site owners have used registrar services to register a domain even if they don’t know how DNS works.

 Name server records

-A domain, as we referred to earlier, is a label which defines a set of Internet Resources.
+A domain, as we referred to earlier, is a label that defines a set of Internet Resources.
 A name server contains information about these, responding to queries from other servers or clients.
 These resources are organized and represented as structured text, in what is called a domain name record.

 There are several types of records, but the most commonly used are the following: